Biholomorphism

 The complex exponential function mapping biholomorphically a rectangle to a quarter-annulus.

 In the mathematical theory of functions of one or more complex variables, and also in complex algebraic geometry, a biholomorphism or biholomorphic function is a bijective holomorphic function whose inverse is also holomorphic.
+Note that the last condition is redundant: the inverse of a bijective holomorphic function is always holomorphic.

 Formal definition

 Formally, a biholomorphic function is a function $\phi$ defined on an open subset U of the $n$-dimensional complex space C^{n} with values in C^{n} which is holomorphic and one-to-one, such that its image is an open set $V$ in C^{n} and the inverse $\phi^{-1}:V\to U$ is also holomorphic.
 More generally, U and V can be complex manifolds.
 As in the case of functions of a single complex variable, a sufficient condition for a holomorphic map to be biholomorphic onto its image is that the map is injective, in which case the inverse is also holomorphic.

 If there exists a biholomorphism $\phi \colon U \to V$, we say that U and V are biholomorphically equivalent or that they are biholomorphic.